cakephp/queue/docs/en/index.rst

   could not be processed right now but we can try again later.
 The original message is removed from the queue but a copy is published to the queue again.

-The message **may** also return a null value, which is interpreted as ``Processor::ACK``.
-Failure to respond with a valid type will result in an interperted message failure and requeue of the message.
+The job **may** also return a null value, which is interpreted as ``Processor::ACK``.
+Failure to respond with a valid type will result in an interpreted message failure and requeue of the message.

 Queueing
 --------